G30ffm89/steg-challenge/README.md

  - flipped the string and decoded it using base64 within the terminal
 ![Screenshot From 2024-12-08 16-44-19](https://github.com/user-attachments/assets/e7ae282f-48ca-428b-92f3-79d6698926ee)
  - the command returned a password
- - ran command `steghide extract -sf uwe2.jpg` and used the password to return flie
+ - ran command `steghide extract -sf uwe2.jpg` and used the password to return the source flie
  - the flag file contained a string
  - using CyberChef the string was decoded first from base64 then using Bzip2 Decompress returning the flag
 ![Screenshot From 2024-12-08 16-46-31](https://github.com/user-attachments/assets/70046723-5b7e-4abd-82f9-492a6375f156)